jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 In Cumulocity time/date format is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) Let’s enter properties.

 dateTo: 2015-09-08T01:55:28Z

 dateFrom : 2014-09-08T01:55:28Z

 source: 10200

-Source parameter is ID of device that you can find it when you click the device it is on the bottom.
+Source parameter is ID of device that you can find it when you click the device ID is in the bottom.

 ![Cumulocity Dashboard]({{ site.baseurl }}/assets/images/cumulocity_deviceID.png)

-After you finish entering mail properties you are ready to learn your device’s signal mesuarement’s via mail over waylay platform !
+After entering mail properties you are ready to learn your device’s signal mesuarement’s via mail over waylay platform !